AZ Forest: Our Reforestation Initiative

 - Activities that create additional financial opportunities and incentives for conservation, restoration and reforestation (e.g. blended financing vehicles, etc.)

-We are actively working with landholders and planting partners to support activities that ensure the long-term stewardship and use of forests; this includes employment and direct engagement with local communities and indigenous populations.
+We are actively working with communities, landholders and planting partners to support activities that ensure the long-term stewardship and use of forests; this includes developing forest systems that are ecologically and economically resilient by:

 Our ecologically and socially responsible approach